tristaaan/AlgPainter/README.md

 ## Usage

 ### Algorithm
 This is a simplest way to generate a diagram, just give it an algorithm!
 A cube model will compute the pattern for you, for some algorithms an adjust upper face (AUF) may be necessary.
 You can combine these with arrows too.
+Wide moves must be in the WCA format, not lowercase.
+Rotations not currently supported.

 ```html
 <alg moves="R U R' U R U2 R'"></alg>